Mail Merge in Excel β Shiksha Online

 Conclusion

-Using Mail Merge not only saves a lot of time but is a highly efficient tool.
-The most interesting thing about the Mail Merge is that it creates the same letter several times taking into account the variables that are assigned.
-That is, if we have to make a letter for 20 people with their name and ID, Word will take the information from Excel and will create a letter for each name and address.
+Using Mail Merge is a highly efficient tool that saves a lot of time.
+The most interesting thing about Mail Merge is that it creates the same letter several times, taking into account the variables that are assigned.
+If we have to make a letter for 20 people with their names and IDs, Word will take the information from Excel and create a letter for each name and address.

-Hope you find this feature interesting and we helped you to understand how Mail Merge works.
+I hope you find this feature interesting and that we helped you to understand how Mail Merge works.

 Keep learning!